neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 Let's perform a little experiment.
 It can take some time but it is very instructive.
 Firs we need to download a database of images.
 A good one is the boss database and youn can download it from [here](http://dde.binghamton.edu/download/ImageDB/BOSSbase_1.01.zip).
 This images are in grayscale, this simplifies the experiment.

 This db has 10000 images.
 We need two groups, one for training and other for testing our experiments are working.
-Chose 5000 random images for training and left the other 5000 for testing.
+Chose 5000 random images for training and leave the other 5000 for testing.